raulgroig/preset-colorfunction/README.md

 ## Contributors

 Please let me know if you want to improve something in this preset.
 I will appreciate any suggestion and I'm able to help on new features.
+Contact by e-mail [raulgroig@gmail.com](mailto:raulgroig@gmail.com)

 ## License